NPY loaders for typed training tensors #

 prefix is exactly the first n * trailingSize elements.
 In Fortran-order files the same logical

-prefix is interleaved across the payload, so a cheap prefix decode would be wrong.
+prefix is interleaved across the payload, so prefix decoding would be unsound.
 Rather than

 silently returning bad rows, we reject Fortran-order prefix loading and ask callers to convert the